 Choosing the Meat (and Vegetables!)

-The meat selection is also skill on its own, as it can determine how well your chop gets done.
-Basically, you need to avoid cuts which are extremely thick.
+The meat selection is also a skill on its own, as it can determine how well your chop gets done.
+Basically, you need to avoid cuts that are extremely thick.
 Instead, go for those ones which are between 1 to 2 inches thick.
 The pieces need to be nicely marbled.
-And you need to also shave off any fat residues, to dodge any kind of flare-ups.
+And you also need to shave off any fat to dodge any kind of flare-ups.

-You also need to know that different meats react differently to a certain level of heat.
+No matter what you are cooking, it is essential to know how different meats react differently to a certain level of heat.
 For example, chicken and fish work well with indirect heat, while steak can use direct heat.
-This can help you to utilize different types of temperature for best results.
+This is as true for grilling as it is for preparing gumbo.